The cost of KHC’s continental bronze

 For breakfast, the contingent decided to buy a percolator to boil water.
 The tea escorts would range from bread to biscuits and mandazi.

-Earlier on pitch, KHC had heavily lost 5-0 to Kenyan counterparts Western Jaguars.
-Jaguars were not using Allan Malit, a Kenyan midfielder that had represented KHC between 2017 and 2019.
+Earlier on the pitch, KHC had heavily lost 5-0 to Kenyan counterparts Western Jaguars.
+Jaguars were not using Allan Malit, a Kenyan midfielder who had represented KHC between 2017 and 2019.

 His coach Mike Malungu had mentored some KHC players including Webo, Bwire and Bramwell Lijoodi at Musingu High School.
 Asking him to let Malit beef up the KHC squad was an easy conversation.